-Congratulations on purchasing LevelOne FBR-1405TX Broadband router.
-TheLevelOne FBR-1405TX Broadband Router is an incredibly fast router with 20 Mbps LAN to WAN throughput.
-TheLevelOne FBR-1405TX is a cost-effective IP Sharing Router that enables multiple users to share the Internet through an ADSL or cable modem.
-Simply configure your Internet connection settings in theLevelOne FBR-1405TX router and plug your PC to theLevelOne FBR-1405TX LAN port and you're ready to share files and access the Internet.
+Congratulations on purchasing LEVELONE FBR-1406TX Broadband router.
+The LEVELONE FBR-1406TX Broadband Router is an incredibly fast router with 20 Mbps LAN to WAN throughput.
+The LEVELONE FBR-1406TX is a cost-effective IP Sharing Router that enables multiple users to share the Internet through up to two ADSL or cable modems.
+Simply configure your Internet connection settings in the LEVELONE FBR-1406TX router and plug your PC to the LEVELONE FBR-1406TX LAN port and you're ready to share files and access the Internet.
+The multi-homing function can combine two WAN lines into one virtual high bandwidth WAN line, and let you get a better Internet surfing experience.
 As your network grows, you can connect another hub or switch to the router's LAN ports, allowing you to easily expand your network.
-TheLevelOne FBR-1405TX provides a total solution for the Small and Medium-sized Business (SMB) and the Small Office/Home Office (SOHO) markets, giving you an instant network today, and the flexibility to handle tomorrow's expansion and speed.
+The LEVELONE FBR-1406TX provides a total solution for the Small and Medium-sized Business (SMB) and the Small Office/Home Office (SOHO) markets, giving you an instant network today, and the flexibility to handle tomorrow's expansion and speed.